 Status: The Radiata Pine is not a declared weed in Tasmania.

 - Wind-blown seed may travel for some distance before coming to rest.
-It has been known to spread rapidly into bushland areas.
+It has been known to spread rapidly and deep into bushland areas, where it can displace native species.

 - Mature trees can produce a large amount of seed.
 The extent of soil stored seed may not be evident until some type of soil disturbance triggers them to germinate.